 At the state and local tax levels, the income of a controlled foreign corporation is generally treated as dividend income as opposed to an income inclusion calculated for federal tax purposes.
 This could qualify such deemed dividends for a dividend received deduction.

-Transfer of US Assets to a Foreign Corporation.
-Another method commonly used to reduce US taxable income is to shift the location of certain income-producing assets overseas.
+Another method commonly used to reduce U.S. taxable income is to shift the location of certain income-producing assets overseas.

 At its core, the U.S. tax framework governing the taxation of income earned by non-U.S. persons is straightforward.
-The key to understanding it is the concept that it treats a non-U.S. person differently depending on the level and extent of that person’s U.S. activities.
+The key to understanding international taxation is the concept that it treats a non-U.S. person differently depending on the level and extent of that person’s U.S. activities.